abbeygirl/nzedb/Install-Guide:-Windows.md

 * Download XAMPP from https://www.apachefriends.org/download.html and install to "C:\xampp\"

 * Download Git for Windows from http://git-scm.com/download/win and install it.
-After installation, go to a command line or run window by pressing Windows key + r, type `control sysdm.cpl` and run it, go to the Advanced tab, click Environment Variables, in System variables, scroll down to the Path variable, click edit, in Variable Value, scroll to the far right, add the path to the git cmd folder like this for example: `;C:\Program Files (x86)\Git\cmd`

 IMPORTANT: PICK THIS OPTION WHILE INSTALLING GIT OR THE INSTALL OF nZEDb WILL FAIL (you have been warned) :
 Checkout as-is, commit Unix-style line endings

+* After installation of git, go to a command line or run window by pressing Windows key + r, type `control sysdm.cpl` and run it, go to the Advanced tab, click Environment Variables, in System variables, scroll down to the Path variable, click edit, in Variable Value, scroll to the far right, add the path to the git cmd folder like this for example: `;C:\Program Files (x86)\Git\cmd`

 * Download Which from http://downloads.sourceforge.net/gnuwin32/which-2.20-bin.zip extract it, copy which.exe from the bin folder to C:\Windows